rohanpm/docker-fedora-vagrant/README.md

-# docker-fedora-vagrant
+# Fedora Docker images for Vagrant
-Fedora docker images for usage with Vagrant
+This repository builds on top of the official Fedora Docker images, adding the minimal set of packages and configuration for use by the vagrant docker provider.